-We’ve compiled a list of the best armor in Breath of the Wild so you don’t have to complete as many field tests.
+Here, we’ve compiled a list of the best armor in Breath of the Wild, along with tips for acquiring them.

 - The best weapons in The Legend of Zelda: Breath of the Wild